Lead (P

 Lead (Pb) in air has been significantly reduced in Trail

-Over the past 30 years, there have been significant reductions to levels of lead and other metals in air.
+Over the past 30 years, there have been significant reductions to levels of lead in air.

 Monitoring metals is key to action in the near and long-term